TheLegendHimself/3NetzwerkeAufgabe2/README.md

 but he can do that parallel

-it only supports 1 subdirectory, where ALL the html / htm files CAN be located, trying to open any other File will fail if the path to file is given from socket
+it only supports 1 subdirectory, where ALL the html / htm files and files for the server in gerneral have to be stored without subdirectories, because trying to access anything outside this one directory is prevented